convergence-rfq/convergence-program-library/.autodoc/docs/markdown/rfq/js/generated/instructions/registerMint.d.md

 - The `createRegisterMintInstruction` function takes in an object of accounts and an optional program ID, and returns a `web3.TransactionInstruction` object.
 It is likely used to create a transaction for registering a new mint.

 3. What is the significance of the `registerMintStruct` and `registerMintInstructionDiscriminator` variables?
-- `registerMintStruct` is a `BeetArgsStruct` object that defines the structure of arguments for registering a new mint. `registerMintInstructionDiscriminator` is an array of numbers that serves as a discriminator for the register mint instruction.
-Both are likely used in conjunction with the `createRegisterMintInstruction` function.
+- `registerMintStruct` is a `beet.BeetArgsStruct` object that specifies the structure of the arguments needed for registering a new mint. `registerMintInstructionDiscriminator` is an array of numbers that serves as a unique identifier for the register mint instruction.
+Both of these variables are likely used in conjunction with the `createRegisterMintInstruction` function.